 The main theme of the 2022 conference will be ‘Transitions, trajectories and transformations in postgraduate supervision: The times they are a-changing’ with several sub-topics as suggested under the section: ‘Conference Topics’

-Both theoretical and empirical contributions would be valuable for the conference theme and will be considered within any of the following three conference tracks:
+Both theoretical and empirical contributions would be valuable and will be considered within any of the following five strands:

 The conference will start on Tuesday, 15 March and closes on Friday 18 March 2022.